Coloring Link Diagrams And Conway-type Polynomial Of Braids: Introduction.

 \subsection{Construction of the polynomial $I(a,z,t)$}

 Recall that the Artin braid group $\B B_m$ on $m$ strings has the following presentation:

 where each generator $\sig_i$ is shown in Figure \ref{fig:braid-gen-sig-i}a.

 Let $\a\in \B B_m$.
-We take any representative of $\a$ and connect it opposite ends by nonintersecting curves as shown in Figure \ref{fig:braid-gen-sig-i}b and get an oriented link diagram $D$.
+We take any representative of $\a$ and connect it opposite ends by simple nonintersecting curves as shown in Figure \ref{fig:braid-gen-sig-i}b and obtain the oriented link diagram $D$.
 We impose an equivalence relation on the set such diagrams as follows.
-Two such diagrams are equivalent if one can pass from one to another by a finite sequence of $\O2a$, $\O2b$ and $\O3$ Reidemeister moves shown in Figure \ref{fig:Reid-moves}. \\ It follows directly from the presentation \eqref{eq:braid-presentation} of $\B B_m$ that the equivalence class of such diagrams depends on $\a$ and does not depend on the representative of $\a$, see e.g. \cite{KT}.
+Two such diagrams are equivalent if one can pass from one to another by a finite sequence of $\O2a$, $\O2b$ and $\O3$ Reidemeister moves shown in Figure \ref{fig:Reid-moves}. \\ It follows directly from the presentation \eqref{eq:braid-presentation} of $\B B_m$ that the equivalence class of such diagrams depends on $\a$ and does not depend on the representative of $\a$, see for example \cite{KT}.
 It is called the \emph{closed braid} and is denoted by $\widehat{\a}$.
-It is straightforward to show that there is a one-to-one correspondence between the conjugacy classes in the braid groups $\B B_1,\B B_2,\B B_3,\ldots$ and closed braids, see e.g. \cite{KT}.
+It is straightforward to show that there is a one-to-one correspondence between the conjugacy classes in the braid groups $\B B_1,\B B_2,\B B_3,\ldots$ and closed braids, see for example \cite{KT}.

 Now we are ready to describe our construction of the polynomial $I(a,z,t)$.
 We fix a natural number $k\geq 2$.
 Let $D$ be a diagram of an oriented link $L$.
 We remove from $D$ a small neighborhood of each crossing, see Figure \ref{fig:removement}.